The following programs travel via the Zoomobile and require mileage fees of $.50/mile, round trip

 World Safari: Take a “trip” to the seven different continents of the world.
 [60 minutes]

 Combine interesting animal facts with geographic locations for a global understanding of the animal kingdom.
-Live animal representatives from many continents will help to illustrate the world’s colorful and exotic bio-diversity.
+Live animal ambassadors from many continents will help to illustrate the world’s colorful and exotic bio-diversity.

 Predator vs. Prey: Adaptations and characteristics of predator and prey animals [60 minutes]